 Meetings take place twice a term to discuss the setting of pupils and any subsequent changes to the sets.
-These meetings typically take place on a Wednesday afternoon, after School matches, just before the October and February half-terms, and at the end of the three academic terms.
+These meetings typically take place on a Wednesday afternoon, just before the October and February half-terms, and at the end of the Christmas and Lent terms.
 All HoDs of a set subject are invited to attend so that the most accurate picture of each pupil concerned can be made and the correct decision made.
 Following the meeting, minutes are circulated to the Heads of the set subjects (English, maths, French and Latin), and to all Form Tutors.